 The conversation always seems to wind its way around to the more practical uses of money; after all, we are still sensible human beings.
 Paying off student loans is high on the list for most.

-For me, I wouldn’t mind getting a personal assistant, chef, and trainer.
+I wouldn’t mind getting a personal assistant, chef, or trainer.
 Money may not buy happiness but can sure as hell make your life easier.
 My daily commute to the hospital includes a sometimes unsavory section of a freeway onramp, which I generally find myself walking alone at 5 a.m. in the dark and freezing cold.
 I could get a chauffeur or a self-driving Telsa.
 Or maybe I could have four toga-clad men carry me a la Cleopatra style.
-I imagine that this is how most billionaire’s get around.
+I imagine that this is how most billionaires get around.

 I could have a makeup artist do my makeup while I was still sleeping, so I could honestly report that I woke up like this, just like a Jenner-Kardashian.

-When everyone has cast their vote for what kind personal assistant they would have, we nearly always would start talking about the good we would do with our billion dollars minus an expensive vacation, student loans and the salary of our assistant/makeup artist/chef.
+When everyone has cast their vote for what kind of personal assistant they would have, we nearly always would start talking about the good we would do with our billion dollars minus an expensive vacation, student loans, and the salary of our assistant/makeup artist/chef.